 My background is in photography - I studied documentary photography at uni in London, then got into food and lifestyle photography as a freelancer, ran photography and Pinterest workshops, and started a content marketing agency with a friend back in London.
 When I moved to Melbourne I published an online magazine on unconventional business, people and stories.
 I’ve only ever had one “real” job, which I quit again after 3 months.
 Being creative, free-spirited and doing my own thing is the only path I can imagine to go in life, and I totally encourage you to challenge what you’re “supposed” to do as well.
 Think unconventionally and go after what you want!

 I’ve always been into health and used to run for 9 years, eating lots and lots of salads and what I believed to be a healthy diet.
 It wasn’t terrible, but nowhere near as balanced as I like it to be now.
 After moving to Australia a few things changed - I went to see my gynaecologist because I hadn’t had my period in over a year (after coming off the pill).
 My gynaecologist wasn’t as concerned about my missing periods as she was about me having run for the last 9 years.
 At the same time I started learning about a couple of things - hormonal health and the terrible effects running has on our health.
 I stopped running, started lifting weights instead, and changed my diet based on what I had learned about hormones.
 Within a month I got my period back, and I’ve been feeling great and way more excited about training and food than I ever have before.
-I’ve experienced the positive effects the right kind of training and eating can have on our health and wellbeing, and so I started educating myself more and more, experimenting with myself in bringing all three aspects together - hormonal health, training and nutrition.
+I’ve experienced the positive effects the right kind of training and eating can have on our health and wellbeing, and so I started educating myself more and more, experimenting on myself in bringing all three aspects together - hormonal health, training and nutrition.
 They’re all related and you can’t take one out of the equation without compromising the other two.

-So that’s the beginning of my journey, and this space is for sharing all that knowledge and excitement that’s in my head.
+This space is for sharing all that knowledge and excitement that’s in my head.
 If you’ve got any questions, want to have a chat, meet up, talk about collaborations or working with me, please get in touch.